Skin Allergies - Nutrition & Supplements

 In order to stop your dogs reaction to these, you need to remove them from your environment.
 This can be tricky if they're not actually on your property and you only come across them when you take your dog off your property.
 Pet parents often never figure out what causes their dog to have these occasional flare ups, the best you can do is keep rinsing the area with water and see your Vet if you can't get it under control.
 Your dogs diet isn't going to stop your dog from reacting to these irritants.

 The most common form of true allergies is said to be environmental.
 Environmental allergies are typically pollen's.
-Pollen's can affect dogs in all seasons, for example, my Great Dane starts his seasonal allergies in Autumn and returns to normal in August.
+Pollen's can affect dogs in all seasons, for example, my last Great Dane started his seasonal allergies in Autumn and returns to normal in August.
 The wet grass makes the situation worse because it acts as a carrier that gets these pollen's onto his body and red feet and pasterns result, he will also lose the hair off toes and his pasterns.

-Environmental allergies are thought to be genetic because these dogs have faulty skin barriers that let in the offending pollen's that the dogs immune system then over react to.
+Environmental allergies are thought to be genetic because these dogs have faulty skin barriers that let in the offending pollen's that the dogs immune system then over reacts to.
 For this reason, it is important to not breed with dogs who have environmental allergies.
 From a whole litter, only 1 dog might be affected or the majority could be affected - science does not yet understand the genetics of this condition.
 What is recognised is that manly white dogs seem to be affected more commonly.

 Your dogs diet will not cure environmental allergies, however a species appropriate healthy diet will help support your dog through this and you may be able to get to a manageable level where medication is not required.

 Another type of reactivity is food intolerance's and food allergies.
 A food intolerance will generally cause a dog to have digestive distress such a super stinky farts, loose stools, cramps and the likes.
 A food allergy will cause a dog to have an allergic reaction and this can appear the same as an environmental allergy which can make it tricky to diagnose.
 Interestingly enough factory farmed animals can cause dogs to have allergic responses over pastured animals, a good example of this is Chicken - it is said that it is not the chicken the dog is allergic to but what we do to the chickens i.e. antibiotics, living conditions etc. We commonly see dogs be perfectly fine when they eat pastured chicken and eggs vs factory farmed chickens....food for thought.
 In addition, if a dog gets lack of variety in their diet and they for example constantly get fed chicken then they are potentially consuming a high omega-6 diet which is pro-inflammatory.
 Lack of variety also puts a dog at a higher risk of developing intolerance's and allergies.
+If your dog has allergies and they rub their face after food then this might be an indicator that something you just fed them could be problematic.

 The budget of many pet parents does not extend to pastured raised and kept animals so it makes it a tricky situation.

+The Surprising Science of cross reactivity...
 Food allergies can get a little more complex due to cross-reactivity.
 Those with allergies to grasses may have a reaction to peaches, celery, tomatoes, melons (cantaloupe, watermelon and honeydew) and oranges.
 Those with reactions to ragweed might have symptoms when eating foods such as banana, cucumber, melon, and zucchini.

 Food allergies are also believed to have a genetic component so taking care to avoid breeding such dogs would be a reasonable exclusion.